BrewBlox/brewblox-documentation/docs/user/services/spark.md

 - `--discovery=usb`
 - `--discovery=mdns`

 The default is `all`.
-In this case, both USB and mDNS will be used to discover potential controllers.
+In this case, both USB and mDNS will be used to discover potential controllers.\
+USB connections are not supported by the Spark 4, and the controller will not be discovered this way.

 :::tip
 Try `brewblox-ctl discover-spark` to run discovery without editing service settings.